rluu/lcplpagesubs/README.md

 - beautifulsoup4 (For parsing HTML)
 - twilio (For sending SMS text messages)
 - requests (For making HTTP requests)
 - boto3 (AWS SDK library for Python)
+- sh (For running shell commands)
+- Flask (For running a HTTP status server)